MarioRomeroC/Mixclask/examples/Blackbody/readme.txt

 > star_params = 'input_data/params/BlackBody_star.dat'
 > meanIntensity_positions = 'input_data/MeanIntensity_Positions/BlackBody_positions.txt'
 These assumes that you have placed these files as told you above.
+Next, you can tell the code if you are running from the beginning (iteration 0).
+This is the case, so keep 'is_iteration0 = True'.

 Now you can select in the "WavelengthOptions" dictionary your spectral resolution.
 For this test, you don't need to change these lines.
 Finally, go to these lines: